gohugoio/hugo/content/getting-started/configuration.md

 buildFuture:                false
 # include content already expired
 buildExpired:               false
 # enable this to make all relative URLs relative to content root.
 Note that this does not affect absolute URLs.
+See the "URL Management" page
 relativeURLs:               false
 canonifyURLs:               false
 # config file (default is path/config.yaml|json|toml)